maringanti1/PostalCodeAPI/README.md

 **AWS S3 Bucket**
 The code has been pushed to an AWS S3 bucket.
 This has made it easier to deploy and manage the codebase.

+**Deployment Document**
+Please refere deployment document.
+The deployment document provides step-by-step instructions to create build artifacts and deploy them for the PostalCodeAPI and PostalCodeWeb applications.

 **Credits**
 Postcode Lookup project is created by Laxminarsimha Maringanti.